 The bill gives the Department of Business and Professional Regulation authority to adopt rules to implement the provisions of newly created section 550.3341, F.S., relating to nonwagering quarter horse racing partnerships.
-It is also given rulemaking authority to define the term "injury."

 C. DRAFTING ISSUES OR OTHER COMMENTS:

 None.